demisto/content/Packs/AnsibleHetznerCloud/Integrations/AnsibleHCloud/README.md

 3. Navigate to **Security** > **API Tokens** and generate an API token with Read & Write
 4. Provide this token when you add a configure a Instance of this integration in XSOAR.

-## Configure AnsibleHCloud on Cortex XSOAR
+## Configure Ansible HCloud on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for AnsibleHCloud.
+2. Search for Ansible HCloud.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |